willduncanphoto/CardBot/README.md

 ![CardBot screenshot](screenshot.png)

-## DISCLAIMER - Built with AI coding tools
+## DISCLAIMER - Built with AI
 CardBot is built with the assistance of AI coding tools.
-This project is an experiment in using large language models to rapidly prototype and build an application in Go, a programming language I barely know.
+This project is an experiment in using large language models to prototype and build an application in Go, a programming language I've had minimal experience with.
+I'd imagine that fact will will show.
+Use this software at your own risk.
+There is no warranty but does anything really have a warranty anymore?
+It should be the fastest ingestion tool in the West though.

 ## What CardBot does